 If you stand up and feel pain or numbness in your glutes, then chances are you may have dead butt syndrome.
-Also known as gluteal amnesia or gluteus medius tendinosis, dead butt syndrome develops when you spend hours sitting in school, work or your car and your glutes weaken.
+Also known as gluteal amnesia or gluteus medius tendinosis, dead butt syndrome develops when you spend hours sitting in school, work, or your car, and your glutes weaken.
 Why is sitting so bad for you?

-Symptoms of dead butt syndrome are:
+The symptoms of dead butt syndrome include:

 - Numb glute muscles

 - Tight hip flexors

 - Hip tenderness

 - Discomfort in your lower back

 - Loss of strength in your lower body

 If you suffer from dead butt syndrome, you may also have pain holding certain positions and during activities like:

 - Prolonged sitting with your legs crossed at the knees and one foot dangling